-Fig. 15.-Blood Corpuscles of the Frog, \times 326.
+FIG. 15.-Blood Corpuscles of the Frog, \times 326.
 (From a photograph.)

 body, but that is also the case with many parasitic Protozoa which live in the blood of other animals.
 That they are not independent organisms, but form an integral part of the body in which they occur, is, however, obvious from the fact that they have a common origin with all the other tissues from the developing ovum.
-In the adult they are formed from cells in the spleen and certain other parts.

-The red corpuscles, or hæmatids, are very different things.
+The red corpuscles, or hæmatids, are very different bodies.
 They float passively in the blood-stream and serve as the carriers of oxygen gas from the respiratory organs to the various tissues.
 Unlike the leucocytes they have definite and constant outlines, though, owing to the flexible nature of the thin cell-membrane by which they are enclosed, they may undergo temporary distortion.
 Individually of a pale yellow colour, and so small as to be quite invisible to the naked eye, they occur in such vast numbers as to give the blood its characteristic scarlet or purple colour.
 It is estimated that in a cubic millimetre of human blood there are about five millions of these red corpuscles.

 In the frog the hæmatids are flattened oval cells about 0.02 mm. in longer diameter, with a centrally placed nucleus (Fig. 15, b.).
 In man they are a good deal smaller, and circular in outline, like biscuits, and, as in all the Mammalia, the nucleus has entirely disappeared.
 They owe their red colour, and their power to act as carriers of oxygen, to the presence in them of a peculiar pigment known as hæmoglobin, with which the oxygen appears to enter into a state of loose chemical combination from which it is easily liberated again when required by the tissues.
 They may indeed be regarded as mere bags of hæmoglobin, formed from highly specialized cells which have lost all power of independent existence.
-They cannot multiply by division, but, as the old ones are worn out, they are replaced by the formation of new ones from less specialized cells in the red marrow of the bones.
+They cannot even multiply by division, but, as the old ones are worn out, they are replaced by the formation of new ones from less specialized cells in various parts of the body.

-Fig. 16.-Epithelium from the Mesentery of a Frog, × 280.
+FIG. 16.-Epithelium from the Mesentery of a Frog, \times 280.
 (From a photograph.)